lmondada/dphil-thesis/content/05_parallel/01_litt.md

 cost functions render it challenging to fix a deterministic program transformation schedule.

-Jia et al. showed in @Jia2019 that optimisation using graph transformations was achievable without predefined rewriting strategies.
+Jia et al. showed in @Jia2019 that computation graph optimisation using graph transformations was achievable without predefined rewriting strategies.
 They discovered new state-of-the-art implementations for computation graphs of interest to the deep learning community using a simple exhaustive search of the GTS space with backtracking.
-This approach was then adapted to quantum circuit optimisation in
-@Xu2022 and @Xu2023.
+This approach was then adapted to quantum circuit optimisation in @Xu2022 and @Xu2023.

 These recent results fit within a long line of compiler research called _superoptimisation_ @Fraser1979 @Massalin1987 @Sands2011 @Bansal2006